 The portfolio will be looked at as only one of a number of factors when evaluating a candidate for admission, but submission is required.
 In some instances, a strong portfolio may make the difference between being offered a place in the class and not being offered admission.
-Students who wish to transfer into the School of Art + Design from a different program within NJIT must also submit a portfolio of creative work which may, if appropriate, include work done in courses at NJIT.
+Students who wish to transfer into the School of Art + Design from a different school or college within NJIT (including the School of Architecture) must also submit a portfolio of creative work which may, if appropriate, include work done in courses at NJIT.

-Most portfolios will have ten to twenty pages/examples of work.
+All portfolios should have ten to twenty examples of work.
 Work must be creative – and created by the applicant.
-The portfolio may include examples of graphic design, photography, furniture design, drawing (any media), painting, watercolor, film/animation, sculpture, etc. Samples of work created with a variety of media are welcome, including recorded samples of performance art (e.g. acting, singing, dancing) even though the School of Art + Design programs are visual in their orientation.
-(Note: a number of candidates for the Bachelor of Arts in Digital Design are also pursuing a Minor in Theater Arts.)
-Creative written work like screenplays, poetry, or originally composed music is also accepted but the portfolio must include some samples of visual work.
+The portfolio may include examples of graphic design, architectural design, photography, furniture design, drawing (any medium or combination of media), painting, watercolor, film/animation, sculpture, etc. Samples of work created with a variety of media are welcome and encouraged, including recorded samples of performance art (e.g. acting, singing, dancing) even though the School of Art + Design programs are visual in their orientation.
+Creative written work like screenplays, poetry, or originally composed music, is also accepted but the portfolio must include primarily visual work.

-Do NOT include work from drafting or technical drawing classes that do not illustrate your creativity even if they include examples that demonstrate technical proficiency.
-We are looking for the creative spark that motivates you, and for evidence that you have investigated the discipline you are considering studying.
-Do not send us everything you have done - use discretion in your submissions.
+We are looking to be inclusive in the types of work accepted, but please do not include work from drafting or technical drawing classes that do not illustrate your creativity even if they include examples that demonstrate technical proficiency unless accompanied by a graphic analysis you created.
+Please do not include architectural work that mimics a house or structure you were simply required to document in a high school drafting class (but freehand onsite/field sketching is welcome).
+Similarly, please do not simply copy characters you’ve seen in graphic novels, television shows, or motion pictures.
+We are looking for the creative spark that motivates you.
+Do not send us everything you have done – use discretion in your submissions.

-It is the applicant’s responsibility to make sure that the work on the CD or DVD or flash drive is readable.
+It is the applicant’s responsibility to make sure that the work on the CD, DVD, or flash drive is readable.
 Protect the CD or DVD by using a sleeve or case.
-Label the disk (in case it is separated from its packaging) but do not use any process (like a ball-point pen) that can damage the data side of the disk.
-Use generic easily readable file formats.
+Label the disk (again, in case it is separated from its packaging) but do not use any process (like a ball-point pen) that can damage the data side of the disk.
+Use generic universally readable file formats.
 Although the School of Art + Design is generally using software running under Microsoft Windows 7 on PC systems, we cannot guarantee what software application or operating system will be used to view the portfolio.